 The Program Budget is produced twice a year - following publication of the Superintendent's Recommended Operating Budget and Personnel Complement in December, and after publication of the Operating Budget Summary and Personnel Complement in July.
 It includes an inventory of programs whose totals match the total operating budget.
 Each program summary includes a description of the program including how the program is aligned with the MCPS Strategic Plan - Our Call to Action: Pursuit of Excellence The Strategic Plan for Montgomery County Public Schools, 2007-2012, as approved by the Board of Education in July 2007.
 Significant program and budget changes are highlighted.
 In addition, there are page references that allow the reader to crosswalk to related information in the Operating Budget document and the strategic plan.
 For each program, there is a chart that provides expenditure data for the current approved budget, the budget for the upcoming fiscal year, and the change from the current approved budget to the upcoming fiscal year budget.
 There also is a chart showing the detailed personnel complement for each program.

-Additional information about the budgeted programs can be found in the Citizens Budget and Schools-at-a-Glance.
 The FY 2009 Program Budget and other budget documents are available on the MCPS website at: www.montgomeryschoolsmd.org/departments/budget/.

 TABLE OF CONTENTS